 What makes this machine stand out for me is the initial start-up function.
-It actually lets you check the hardness of the water you use.
+It actually lets you check the hardness of your water.
 I use a water filter anyway, but it comes with water test strips to check the water PH.
-Based on the water test, you can tell the coffee machine what your water hardness is.
-It will automatically adjust to counter that harness using special filters inside.
+Based on the water test, you can tell the coffee machine the hardness of your water.
+It will automatically adjust to counter that harnesses using special filters inside.

 This system works by using a built-in LCD for the type of coffee or espresso you want.
-I didn’t even need my glasses since it is large enough to see what type is shown.
+The display is large and easy to read.
 You use the selector knob to the selected coffee you want and press the start button.
 It can make eight different types of coffee and espresso combinations.
 It also gives you options to order a flat white, cafe latte, cappuccino, latte macchiato, and basic milk options.
-This is where you get a full cup size stainless steel milk jug to work with.
+This is where you get a full cup-size stainless steel milk cup to work with.

 Steaming Your Milk